How to apply

-All applicants who have earned university level credit from foreign institutions are required to submit all official transcripts from foreign institutions along with an evaluation of the transcripts from a foreign credential agency.
+All applicants who have earned university level credit from foreign institutions are required to submit all official transcripts from foreign institutions.
+An evaluation of the transcripts from a foreign credential agency is required only if transcripts are not translated to English.
 An approved evaluation requires a detailed course-by-course evaluation.
 Summaries will not be accepted.

 * With few exceptions, you are entitled on your request to be informed about the information the University of Texas at El Paso (UTEP) collects about you.
 Under Sections 532.021 and 552.023 of the Texas Government Code, you are entitled to have UTEP correct information about you that is held by us and that is incorrect, in accordance with the procedures set forth in the University of Texas System Business Procedures Memorandum 32.
 The information that UTEP collects will be retained and maintained as required by Texas records retention laws (Section 441.180 et seq. of the Texas Government Code) and rules.
 Different types of information are kept for different periods of time.